 — Our Vision

 We are guided by a vision of a society that fosters early prevention; a place where our children are provided with the life skills and tools needed to be socially emotionally and academically strong.

 — Our Story

 Community Now began in 2010 in Moreno Valley, Ca as a grassroots volunteer organization with the core philosophies’ it takes a village” and “see a need fill a need”.
-Community Now became a non-profit in 2013 and offers multiple programs supporting mental wellbeing in the Inland Empire.
+Community Now became a non-profit in 2013 and offers multiple programs supporting mental wellbeing in Southern California.

 MEET THE FOUNDER

 Community Now = Positive Change

 Through personal experience with the stressors of childhood trauma, Shor saw that many children need prevention programs and there is a lack of these programs.
 Through her resilience, she has built these amazing programs to help children just like her.

 Both the GET PLUGGED IN and Me, Myself & Mine programs have been designed to mitigate some of the impediments to learning and reduce the danger of long-term mental stress or mental illness that are the result of Adverse Childhood Experiences (ACEs).
 These programs help to develop resilience in a child -- the ability to return to being healthy and hopeful after bad things happen.
 Ideally, resilience is taught in the home.
 But often, parents themselves have not developed these skills.
 Community Now seeks to compensate for this lack of resilience by teaching children they have the power to choose how to respond to bad or hurtful things in their lives.